 Scholarship recipients — past and present — are engaged in a wide variety of HIV-related work both in school as well as within the chosen academic field.
 Some examples of this include: pursuing a medical degree to work with HIV-positive individuals; strengthening community-based peer-education programs targeting both high-risk and HIV+ youth and young adults in a college setting academic studies in the fields of microbiology and computers to pursue a career in HIV research; working in an international setting providing HIV-prevention efforts; entering into the business/philanthropic community to strengthen corporate efforts to help fund community initiatives; and studying to continue working in the reproductive-health field to work with high-risk young women and addressing HIV, STDs, and reproductive health.

 Pedro Zamora’s life continues to inspire countless young activists through the syndication of the early years of The Real World, the award-winning graphic memoir Pedro and Me written by Pedro’s close friend (and roommate from the show) Judd Winick, and the 2008 feature film Pedro.
 The National AIDS Memorial Grove is committed to ensuring that Pedro’s legacy continues and thrives through this scholarship program, and that his life and example will be an aspirational point of reference for a new generation of young leaders.
 The Pedro Zamora Young Leaders Scholarship is open to current high-school seniors, and college freshmen, sophomores, and juniors (ages 27 and younger) who have demonstrated an active commitment to fighting AIDS and taking on roles of public service and leadership (e.g., providing peer-based prevention and education; engaging in advocacy or grass-roots activism; raising public awareness; delivering practical, emotional, or treatment support to people living with HIV/AIDS), and who intend to pursue a career that will have a clear and demonstrable impact on the HIV/AIDS epidemic.
-A minimum of five scholarships will be awarded, ranging from $2,500 to $5,000.
+In 2014, five scholarships will be awarded, ranging from $2,500 to $5,000.
 Awards will be announced at the Grove’s World AIDS Day Observance on December 1, 2014.